Tag: poem analysis

 The Last Ride Together

-The Last Ride Together By Robert Browning I SAID—Then, dearest, since ‘tis so, Since now at length my fate I know, Since nothing all my love avails, Since all, my life seem’d meant for, fails, Since this was written and…
+The Last Ride Together By Robert Browning I said, then, dearest, since ’tis so, Since now at length my fate I know, Since nothing all my love avails, Since all my life seems meant to fail, Since this was written…